-We will receive net proceeds of approximately \$746.1 million based on a public offering price of \$21.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses of \$8.0 million.
+We estimate that we will receive net proceeds of approximately \$674.3 million assuming an estimated public offering price of \$19.00 per share (the midpoint of the range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses of \$8.0 million.
 We will use all of the net proceeds to purchase newly issued common membership units in NCM LLC at a price per unit equal to the public offering price per share, less underwriting discounts and commissions and offering expenses.
 We will purchase a number of common membership units equal to the number of shares of common stock sold in this offering.
-NCM LLC will pay \$686.3 million of the proceeds it receives from us to our founding members for their agreeing to modify our payment obligations under our exhibitor services agreements.
-The remaining \$59.8 million of proceeds from this offering, to redeem all of the preferred membership units of NCM LLC for an aggregate price of \$770.3 million.
+NCM LLC will pay all of the proceeds it receives from us to our founding members as a portion of the payment owed to them for their agreeing to modify our payment obligations under our exhibitor services agreements.
+NCM LLC will also pay \$12 million to the founding members from its term loan borrowings for this purpose.
 Several of the underwriters have affiliates who own common stock of one or more of our founding members.
 See "Use of Proceeds," "Underwriting" and "Risk Factors-Risks Related to the Offering."